Causal perturbative QED and white noise: White noise construction of the free fields and of their Wick products

 \begin{ex} Free fields $\mathbb{A}$ are sums of two integral kernel operators

 with the integral kernels $\kappa_{l,m}$ represented by ordinary functions:

 for the free e.m.potential field $\mathbb{A}=A$ (in the Gupta-Bleuler gauge) and

-for the free Dirac spinor field $\mathbb{A}=\boldsymbol{\psi}$, and which are in fact the respective plane wave solutions of d'Alembert and of Dirac equation, which span the corresponding generalized eigen-solution sub spaces.
-Here $g_{\nu\mu}$ are the components of the space-time Minkowski metric tensor, and
+for the free Dirac spinor field $\mathbb{A}=\boldsymbol{\psi}$ of mass $\mathfrak{m}$, and which are in fact the respective plane wave solutions of d'Alembert and of Dirac equation, which span the corresponding generalized eigen-solution sub spaces.
+Here $g_{\nu\mu}$ are the components of the space-time Minkowski metric tensor with signature $(1,-1,-1,-1)$, and

 where

 are the Fourier transforms of the complete system of the free Dirac equation in the chiral represenation in which

 with the Pauli matrices